utcs-scea/KernMLOps/module/MODULE.md

 Something like:
 `GRUB_DEFAULT="Advanced options for Ubuntu>Ubuntu, with Linux 4.14.31-041431-generic"`

-Then the following is sufficient to ensure things work:

-Where `"1>0"` is the short string corresponding to the kernel you want to boot into.
+### Booting Into the New Kernel

+Then the following will help boot into the new kernel after the installation.

 ```shell
 sudo grub-reboot "1>0" && sudo reboot
 ```

+Where `"1>0"` is the short string corresponding to the kernel you want to boot into.

 ## Build and Deploy Kernel